 Unified Command must be kept to a manageable size in order to make decisions and move response operations forward efficiently.
-Each impacted level of government will collectively designate one person to represent the combined priorities and concerns of each affected government, but ultimately act in support of the incident objectives.
+Each impacted level of government (federal, First Nations, provincial, local) will collectively designate one person to represent the combined priorities and concerns of each affected government but ultimately act in support of the incident objectives.
 That person will be the Incident Commander for that level of government.